-Once upon a time in Ainumosir (human being peaceful land), aynu (human beings) lived in kotan (villages), raising their families on a diet of ohaw (salmon, meat, or plants) and sayo (millet and other grains).
+Once upon a time in Ainumosir ("human being peaceful land"), aynu (human beings) lived in kotan (villages), raising their families on a diet of ohaw (salmon, meat, or plants) and sayo (millet and other grains).
 They honored the god Okikurmikamu, and told yukar (epic poems) to remember the interwoven lives of human and the spirit world, particularly of bears and owls.
 Sometimes they traded kelp, salmon, and herring with the sisam, the neighbors north or south.

 Around the 15th century life changed.
 The southern sisam—the Japanese—began arriving in greater numbers and building trading posts along the far south coast.
 As the Japanese moved north and solidified their presence on the island, the aynu—regarded as "hairy people"—became forced laborers.

 But the Ainu have fought back.
 By the 1980s Ainu were calling for basic human rights, drawing support from indigenous groups in other countries.
-The United Nations made 1993 the Year of Indigenous Peoples, which bolstered their efforts, and a victory was achieved in 1994 when leading activist Shigeru Kayano of Nibutani was elected the first Ainu to Japan's House of Councilors.
-In May 1997, the national government passed belated legislation acknowledging the existence of Ainu as a minority group (a landmark event in Japan's purportedly "homogeneous" society), requiring local and national governments to respect their dignity by promoting Ainu culture and traditions.
+The United Nations made 1993 the Year of Indigenous Peoples, which bolstered their efforts, and a victory was achieved in 1994 when leading activist Kayano Shigeru of Nibutani was elected the first Ainu to Japan's Parliament.
+In May 1997, the national government passed belated legislation acknowledging the existence of Ainu as a minority group (a landmark event in Japan’s purportedly "homogeneous" society), requiring local and national governments to respect their dignity by promoting Ainu culture and traditions.
 The act stopped short of certifying Ainu as an indigenous ethnic group, due to concerns about aboriginal rights to land and natural resources.

 The best places to learn more about Ainu culture and politics are the Nibutani Ainu Culture Museum and the Kayano Shigeru Nibutani Ainu Archive; the Poroto Kotan and Ainu Museum, Shiraoi; and the Akan Ainu Kotan cultural performances.